 Diarrhea is a common problem seen in veterinary clinics.
-In fact, it is one of the most common reasons people take their dog to the vet.What Is Diarrhea?
+In fact, it is one of the most common reasons people take their dog to the vet.What Is Diarrhea in Dogs?

 Diarrhea is the act of having abnormally loose or liquid stools.
 This can also be associated with an increased frequency of bowel movements.
 Some dogs will have a large amount of liquid or abnormally loose stools once and others will have semi-formed stools frequently with straining.
-What Causes Diarrhea?
+What Causes Diarrhea in Dogs?

 Diarrhea results from excessive water content in the feces and it is an important sign of intestinal disease in dogs.